Yassin Mohamed

-Yassin Mohamed (born 4 April 1996) is a French footballer who plays as a defender for Andorran club Ordino in Spain.
+Yassin Mohamed Dris (born 4 April 1996) is a French professional footballer who plays as a left-back and centre-back for Tournai.

 Career

 Mohamed started his senior career with Lens.
 In 2013, he signed for Mouscron in the Belgian First Division B, where he made four league appearances and scored zero goals.
 After that, he played for Zulte Waregem, Córdoba, R.F.C.
 Tournai, Penya d'Andorra, Almagro CF, and Lorca, where he moved in 2020.